Treatments for this pest are included in these services:

 - Consider flea prevention for your pet.

-Flea Control Solutions in WA, OR, and ID
+Flea Control Solutions

 The easiest way to get rid of a flea infestation is by hiring a pest control professional, like PURCOR.
 Our service specialists are trained to identify the pest and provide a plan that will keep your home protected and flea-free.
 Contact us today for a quote for pest control services in your area.